c565659/MANUAL_AI_SYSTEM/DATABASE/Layout/Manual_Layout_Rules.md

 When separation is unavoidable, Basic Product Specifications shall begin on the immediately following page.

 Unrelated content shall not be inserted between Product Overview and Basic Product Specifications.

+### Product Overview Part-List Columns

+When the Product Overview contains a long numbered part list, use a compact two-column layout when this improves page utilization and readability.

+For an even number of items:

+- Divide the list evenly between the two columns.
+- Preserve numerical reading order within each column.

+Example for 16 items:

+Left column:

+1–8

+Right column:

+9–16

+For an odd-numbered distribution requirement:

+- Odd-numbered items may be placed in the left column.
+- Even-numbered items may be placed in the right column.

+Both columns shall use:

+- The same typography.
+- The same line spacing.
+- The same hanging-indent system.
+- Consistent column alignment.
+- Consistent vertical rhythm.

+Do not:

+- Randomly distribute items between columns.
+- Separate a number from its part name.
+- Create decorative cards for individual parts.
+- Allow the two-column treatment to obscure correspondence with the Product Overview diagram.
 ---

 ## Tables